-Learning agility, a core career and life strength, is seeking new experiences, applying feedback, and reflecting on lessons learned.
+Learning agility, a core career and life strength, is the practice of regularly seeking new experiences, applying feedback, and reflecting on lessons learned, to keep growing professionally and personally.

 Learning agility, in a nutshell, “learning how to learn.”
 George Hallenbeck of the Center for Creative Leadership (CCL) defines four key components of learning agility: